 - Have a professional fitness trainer design an exercise routine based on the senior citizen’s deficits and preferences.
 Include a variety of exercises and activities like:

 - Water exercise such as swimming.

 - Outdoor activities such as walking (perhaps briskly), bicycling, gardening, yoga or tai chi.

 - Help establish the routine to ensure a solid pattern is set and make available videos or apps on a phone or tablet for both learning and reinforcement.

 - Find exercise buddies or a class.
-The companionship helps with the enjoyment of the exercise program and is insurance that the new regimen will be adhered to.
+The companionship helps seniors enjoy the exercise program.
+It also insures adherence to the new regimen.

 - Check in and cheer on your senior.
 It can’t be an easy change to make and should be lauded.